William Pepper: Career

-Pepper founded the Philadelphia Medical Times and was editor of that journal in 1870 and 1871.
-He was elected provost of the University of Pennsylvania in 1881 and remained in that position until 1894.
+He was an advocate for the sponsorship of original scientific research at the University of Pennsylvania.
+He established the Library of Hygiene in 1892 and partially funded the Laboratory of Clinical Medicine which was named The William Pepper Laboratory of Clinical Medicine in honor of his father.

+In 1893, Pepper was part of the executive committee for the first Pan-American Medical Congress.
 For his services as medical director of the United States Centennial Exhibition at Philadelphia in 1876, he was made Knight Commander of Saint Olaf by King Oscar II of Sweden.

 Pepper was the founder of Philadelphia's first free public library, chartered in 1891 through funds provided by the estate of his late uncle, which became the Free Library of Philadelphia, today the city's multi-branch public library system.
+He founded the University of Pennsylvania Archeological Museum in 1887 and the Wistar Institute in 1894.
 He sponsored the Pepper-Hearst expedition (1895–1897) on the Gulf coast of Florida, near Tarpon Springs.
+He was a member of the American Philosophical Society and a fellow in the College of Physicians.

 Pepper was known academically for his contributions to the theory and practice of medicine and the System of Medicine that he edited in 1885-86 became one of America's standard medical textbooks.
-He died July 28, 1898, at Pleasanton, California.
+He died of heart disease while traveling in Pleasanton, California, on July 28, 1898.
+His body was returned to Philadelphia where he was cremated and his ashes interred at Laurel Hill Cemetery in Philadelphia.

+Personal life

+He married Frances Sergent Perry, the granddaughter of Oliver Hazard Perry, in 1873 and together they had three children.

+Legacy

+After his death, by request in his will, his brain was donated to the American Anthropometric Society.
+In 1907, Edward Anthony Spitzka published a paper of his analysis of six brains at the American Anthropometric Society, including Pepper's.

 A bronze statue of Pepper by Karl Bitter stands on the south side of College Hall at the University of Pennsylvania.
 A replica of this stands on the landing of the main staircase of the Free Library of Philadelphia.
 In addition, a marble bust - also by Bitter - rests on a wooden base in the Edwin A. Fleisher Collection of Orchestral Music at the Free Library of Philadelphia.

-Works
+A plaque to his memory is in the second floor atrium at the Perelman Center for Advanced Medicine at Penn Medicine.